 Artemis Fowl by Eoin Colfer.
 Middle Grade.
 I enjoyed this book despite myself.
 It’s perfect for a middle-grade boy, but I found myself eagerly checking out the sequel as well: Artemis Fowl and the Arctic Incident.

 Going Bovine by Libba Bray.
 Young Adult.
 Even my husband stopped to ask me about this book.
-Normally he overlooks by random reading habits, but this title catches the eye.
+Normally he overlooks my random reading habits, but this title catches the eye.
 And the book follows.
 Such a divergence from Libba’s first series, the Gemma Doyle trilogy.
 Shows the breadth of her incredible talent.
 Sigh.
-A must read although it gets a little long, a little bizarre, and a little heavy.
+A must read although it’s long, a little bizarre, and a little heavy.

 The Princess Diaries by Meg Cabot.
 Young Adult.
 This book was made into a successful movie series starring Anne Hathaway.
 Meg Cabot has had a very successful career.
 (Jealous!!!)
 The movies were entertaining, and the books were as well.
-Not knuckle gripping good, but they passed the time.
 I read the second, Princess in the Spotlight, and am assuming I’ll pick up the third as well.

 How to Train Your Dragon by Cressida Cowell.
 Middle Grade.
 I loved this movie.
 I liked the book.
 They were not the same story.
 So bizarre.